Welcome to Year 3!

 Messages between school and home

 Reading records need to be in school every day.
-You are expected to comment in their Reading Record on how your child has read at least three times a week (remember it doesn't just have to be about a school book) this allows the child a chance to discuss the book, author, illustrator, its themes, features and language, all of which are important for your child's comprehension and literacy skills.
-Your child will receive a raffle ticket weekly if they have read three times a week, which is put into a draw and pulled out termly to win a book token worth £5.
-Any additional reading will be rewarded with a merit.
+You are expected to comment in their Reading Record on how your child has read at least three times a week (remember it doesn't just have to be about a school book) this allows the child a chance to discuss the book, author, illustrator, its themes, features and language, all of which are important for your child's comprehension and literacy skills. =

 Year 3 children will have two sessions of PE a week.
-This term PE will take place on a Wednesday and Thursday with Craig.
+This term PE will take place on a Monday and a Tuesday.
 We will be continuing to ask that your child comes ready for PE on their PE days.
 We request that the children wear a school PE kit with a logo or a plain white t-shirt with plain black shorts/bottoms for PE.
 We advise that any permitted jewellery (studs in ears and watches) not be worn on these days.

 Birthdays and Treats